 The overall series of climbs in this area is over 1,000 metres.
 As we left Ebo, the road started with only the slightest incline while we wove through the valley into the village of Benigembla, where the uphill drag begins again gently into Campell.
 The ridge undulates up and down, switchbacks, valleys, peaks and troughs all the way into Polop, where we are once again greeted by civilisation.
 Turning towards the coast, we rolled in back to our home base after a long, but truly satisfying, all in one day out.

 Puerto de Ebo

 Tucked away in the hills, with a short detour on the Pego climb inland route you can find the Musette cafe — a cyclist cafe off the beaten track of the busy coastal area.
 A trip to Calpe isn’t complete without stopping into Musette.
 In the winter months, a day rarely goes by where a pro team training camp isn’t parked up outside, taking a quick coffee before setting off to carry on their efforts.
 Grab a spare tube or energy gel as well in the cafe and take advantage of the ample bike parking outside.
 All of their cakes are homemade and are perfect alongside an organic coffee — the ideal pick-me-up to keep those legs rolling the rest of the way home.

 Calpe isn’t just home to the pro riders.
 It's a haven for cycling clubs of all shapes and sizes.

-Matthias Eriksson, from Cykelsang Cycle Club in Sweden, has been coming with his club for many years.
+Mattias Eriksson, from Cykelslang Cycle Club in Sweden, has been coming with his club for many years.
 We caught up with him about their endless adventures in Calpe and the area, to find out what makes the place so special to their club

 “Calpe is a cycling paradise, and when you leave the coast and pass the motorway, it’s so quiet and remote.
 No fighting with cars or buses.
 It’s just you and your bike.”